Prestige Veteran Medical Consulting

 Can a VA doctor write Nexus Letters?

-Yes!
-VA doctors are permitted to write Nexus letters as they are employees of the Department of Veterans Affairs (VA) and if they are your treating provider are familiar with your care.
-You may also consult your private physician, independent medical opinion providers like Prestige Veteran, or a non-VA doctor to receive an independent unbiased Nexus letter.
+Technically, yes, a VA doctor can write a Nexus letter, but many won’t because they are employees of the Department of Veterans Affairs (VA) and may face conflicts of interest.
+You may consult your private physician, independent medical opinion providers like Prestige Veteran, or a non-VA doctor to receive an independent, unbiased Nexus letter.

-How a Nexus Letter Affects My Disability Rating?
+How does a Nexus Letter Affect My Disability Rating?

 We’re here to support you every step of the way.
 Contact us today to start your Nexus letter process.